 2. START YOUR SPARK MASTER, AT LEAST ONE WORKER AND THE THRIFT SERVER (OPTIONAL)

 A running Spark cluster is optional in this Spark Thrift tutorial.
 If you want to run a minimal cluster with one worker on your laptop, you can perform something similar to the following

 I bet you already knew this.
+If not, here’s a running Spark Standalone tutorial.
 Anyhow, movin on…

 If you did not perform step 2 or do not have an available Spark cluster, then run

 This will run Thrift Server in local[*] mode which is fine for this quick start.

 Alternatively, if you do have a Spark cluster, you can also pass in –master arg